Robinson Cano Net Worth 2024

 Fact Sheet

-• Robinson Cano's real name is Robinson José Canó Mercedes
+• Wondering what Robinson Cano's full name is?
+Robinson Cano's full name is Robinson José Canó Mercedes

-• Robinson Cano works as a(n) Professional Baseball Player
+• What does Robinson Cano do?
+Robinson Cano's job is being a(n) Professional Baseball Player

 • Which school did Robinson Cano go to?
 Robinson Cano attended San Pedro Apostol High School, Barringer High School